 Using lunch hours to get things done is a specialty of Stacey Longo.
 She regularly uses the time to run to the bank or to the store.

-“I get one hour for lunch,” says Longo, who is an administrative assistant to the assistant superintendent of Utica Community Schools.
+“I get one hour for lunch,” says Longo, who is an administrative assistant.
 “I use that time to get stuff done that’s annoying to do with the kids because I’d have to get them in and out of the car.”

 Berger too admits she enjoys a solid hour of alone time to eat her lunch in the welcome quiet – circumstances entirely unlike those in which she eats most meals at home.